vcync/modV-Workshop/README.md

 * Navigate into `default` > `module` and put the `ilithya_eliza_movement.js` into it (or any other custom module)
   * Custom modules must follow the implemention guide lines of modV in order to work, see TODO add resources for Canvas2D + ISF

 The original shader was published on CodePen and we used the ISF editor to parameterize it.
-All parameters that you add in ISF are also automatically available in modV.
+All parameters that you add in ISF are also automatically available in modV via the `Property Inspector`.

 ### Use blending to make logo visible